MabinogiGaming/MC-Mabinogi/README.md

-# MC-Mabinogi
+# Mabinogi Core
-A library used by minecraft mods made by Mabinogi
+A library required by my other minecraft mods